jarrodmillman/rcsds/_sources/standard/git-intro.txt

 develop some basic vocabulary needed to discuss how Git works.
 Then we will see how to use Git locally as a single-user using a linear workflow.
 We will then see how to use branches rather than following a simple linear workflow.
-Finally, we will discuss using remotes instead of just working locally.
+Finally, we will discuss using remotes instead of just working locally including a short discussion of collaborative development with one shared remote.
-Multi-user use will be covered in another tutorial.

 .. note::
    VCS come in two main architectures: client-server (e.g., CVS, Subversion) and distributed (e.g., Mercurial, **Git**).
-In the client-server architecture, there is one master repository and everyone working on the repositor has their own minimal local copy of the master repository.
+In the client-server architecture, there is one master repository and everyone working on the repository has their own minimal local copy of the master repository.
 In the distributed model, every repository is a complete repository and there are mechanisms for incorporating changes from remote repositories into a local repository.